legrosmanu/rest-api-squeezebox/README.md

 ## Abstract
 This REST API, which runs on nodejs, is a translation of the slimserver / logitech squeezebox server Web RPC API.
 Why I do that ?
 Just beacause it'll be simpler to make mobile app, or actually for me it's to have nicer http requests in IFTTT that I use with my google home mini.
-I use it to say "Musique dans la salle" or "Chanson suivante" or "Volume à 75 dans la salle" and it does ;-)
+I use it to say "Musique dans la salle" or "Chanson suivante" or "Volume à 75 dans la salle" and it's fun ;-)

 ## Notice
 To install, just run "npm install".